pardamenta/book-borrow/README.md

 Simple Book Borrow
 how to Use
-install package, npm install
+install package: npm install,
-run app, npm run dev
+run app: npm run dev